Gemma 4 Guides

 Video support has hard limits

-All four models can process video, but video is handled as a sequence of frames at one frame per second, capped at 60 seconds.
+All five current models can process video, but video is handled as a sequence of frames at one frame per second, capped at 60 seconds.
 This is useful for short clips, UI recordings, or summarizing a short demo — not for real-time video analysis or long-form content.

 Knowledge cutoff is January 2025